 But this unprecedented time is probably one of the worst crises, even for a global giant like BAT.
 With many employees still unable to come to work, what kind of an organisational corporate culture is needed and how does BAT embed this corporate culture in?

-“We have a heritage of culture in our organisation, however we are transforming currently because our consumers are transforming from what they choose to.
+“We have a heritage of culture in our organisation.
 We have just launched the new ethos of the organisation and there are five principles of the ethos: Fast, Simple, Diverse, Empowered, Responsible.
 It encompasses the purpose of our employees and that of the company, and it comes into convergence in this culture, where we are able to drive results as well as fulfilment for our people.”

 Retention – the challenge